kirtanpatel01/ARKA_WD_03/README.md

 4. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-5. Open `http://localhost:3000` in your browser to play the game.
+5. Open `http://localhost:5137` in your browser to play the game.

 ## 💡 Usage